 The Information Center

-Reflecting on the Past and Looking to the Future
+The Past and an Outlook to the Future

 Before visiting the memorial, here are a few tips to enhance your experience:

-- Take your time to explore.
-The memorial covers a large area, so allocate sufficient time to wander through the field of slabs and visit the Information Center.
+Take your time to explore.
+Since the monument is huge you will require ample time to walk through the plain slabs and visit the Information Center.

 Table of Contents